-Experts discuss the physiological mechanisms behind the opioid epidemic and present their research on the effects of opioids on sleep and respiratory depression in preclinical mouse models.
+Experts discuss physiological mechanisms behind the opioid epidemic and present their research on the effects of opioids on sleep and respiratory depression in preclinical mouse models.

 The opioid crisis can be traced back to the 1990s.
 Amid rising demand for pain relief, pharmaceutical companies assured doctors that their drugs carried little risk of addiction, and doctors began prescribing them at a higher rate.
 Since then, prescription, production and misuse of opioids have risen dramatically.
 In 2017 alone, an estimated 1.7 million Americans suffered from substance abuse disorders involving prescription or illegal opioids, with some 47,000 deaths due to overdose.
 Clearly, more research is required to better understand and prevent opioid misuse.

-Co-Director of Anesthesiology Research
+Robert H. Cole Endowed Professor of Neuroscience, Co-Director of Anesthesiology Research

-University of Tennessee
+University of Tennessee Graduate School of Medicine